tu-leminh/dot_files/BOTS.md

 2. Initialize and update submodules: `git submodule update --init --recursive`
 3. Run the `scripts/apply_configs.sh` script.
 This will create the necessary symlinks in your home directory and set up the Neovim configuration.

-Note: The script assumes the repository is located at `/home/tule5/dot_files`.
-If you've cloned it elsewhere, you may need to adjust the paths in the script or move the repository to the expected location.
+Note: The script will automatically detect the repository location, making it portable across different systems.

 ## Application Versions for Locking